Particular/docs.particular.net/nservicebus/dotnet-templates_dockercontainer_templates_[2,].partial.md

-## Docker Container Host
+## NServiceBus Docker Container

-This template makes it easier to create an endpoint that is hosted in [Docker](https://www.docker.com/).
+This template makes it easier to create a [Docker](https://www.docker.com/) container host for an NServiceBus endpoint.
 The template follows the approach outlined in [Docker Container Host](/nservicebus/hosting/docker-host/).

 The template can be used via the following command: